Semi-simplicity of the category of admissible D-modules: Introduction

 \subsection{Admissible $\dd$-modules}

-As mentioned previously, one motivation for developing a quiver-theoretic approach to the $G$-orbits in the enhanced cyclic nilpotent cone is that one gets in this way immediate results regarding the category of admissible $\dd$-modules on the space $X = \Rep(\Q_{\infty}(\ell),\vdim)$ of representations of the framed cyclic quiver.
+In sections \ref{sec:monodromicproperties} to \ref{sec:admissible}, which constitute the heart of the paper, we consider an arbitrary category of admissible $\dd$-modules, defined on an affine $G$-variety satisfying certain natural finiteness conditions; these are (F1)-(F3) of section \ref{sec:admissible}.
+However, our motivating example throughout has been admissible modules on the space of representations of the framed cyclic quiver, where the associated algebra of quantum Hamiltonian reduction is the spherical subalgebra of the rational Cherednik algebra for the wreath product $\s_n \wr \Z_{\ell}$.
+Therefore, for simplicity, we describe in the remainder of the introduction what our results mean in this case.

+Let $\Q(\ell)$ be the cyclic quiver with $\ell$ vertices, and $\Q_{\infty}(\ell)$ the framing $\infty \rightarrow 0$ of this quiver at the vertex $0$.
+Throughout, we let $X$ denote the space $\Rep(\Q_{\infty}(\ell),\vdim)$ of representations of the framed cyclic quiver, with dimension vector $\vdim := \epsilon_{\infty} + n \delta$, where $\delta$ is the minimal imaginary root of $\Q(\ell)$.
+The group $G = \prod_{i = 0}^{\ell-1} \GL_n$ acts by gauge transformations on $X$.
 Fix a character $\chi$ of the Lie algebra $\mf{g}$ of $ G$.
 The category $\Add_{\chi}$ of admissible $\dd$-modules on $X$ is the category of all smooth $(G,\chi)$-monodromic $\dd$-modules on $X$, whose singular support lies in a certain Lagrangian $\Lambda$.
 Essentially those modules whose singular support is nilpotent in the conormal direction; see section \ref{sec:admissible} for details.
 Admissible $\dd$-modules are always regular holonomic, and it is easily shown that there are only finitely many simple objects in $\Add_{\chi}$.
-The behaviour of the category $\Add_{\chi}$ depends heavily on the parameter $\chi$.
-The goal of this article is to describe the locus where $\Add_{\chi}$ is semi-simple.
-It is shown that this is the complement to countably many (explicit) affine hyperplanes.
-Though not our initial intention, we soon discovered a number (eventually amounting to 10!) other statements regarding $\Add_{\chi}$ that are equivalent to ``$\Add_{\chi}$ is semi-simple''.

-Let $\mc{P}$ denote the set of all partitions and $\mc{P}_{\ell}$ the set of all $\ell$-multipartitions.
-In the article \cite{BB-enhnil-quiver}, we showed that:
+However, it is generally very hard to say precisely how many simple objects there are in this category.